• Skip to main content

 I loved reading poetry to my babes in arms.
 When my boys were infants, I could get away with reciting Shakespeare during diaper changes in between rhymes about toesies and poesies because I knew it was all about the sound of my voice.
 Later on, in the toddler years, it was less about the Bard and more about Mother Goose!

-Poetry books for kids ages 0-4
+Collage of Poetry books for kids ages 0-4

 I've curated a list of the best poetry books to read to babies and toddlers.
 Little ears will cherish hearing their caregivers' voices reciting these poems.
 In this round up you will find traditional Mother Goose nursery rhymes that every child should hear, formally structured poems like haiku, and collections of a variety of verses.
 I've even included a bilingual poetry collection.
 And if you do want Shakespeare suggestion, check out the last poetry books for tiny tots on the list!

 So next time you want to share a special moment with your little one, read them a poem or recite a verse from memory!
 You both will love it.
 Plus you are setting the stage for a poetry filled future!
-(Note: covers and titles are affiliate links.)

-Poems for Kids ages 0-4
+Poetry Books for Kids ages 0-4

-Here's a Little Poem A Very First Book of Poetry
+Here's a Little Poem book cover.

 Here's A Little Poem: A Very First Book of Poetry ed., by Jane Yolen and Andrew Fusek Peters.
 Bet you never expected to be reading a verse by Gertrude Stein to your wee one!
 I adore this collection of unexpected poems for kids ages 0-3, and they are will be enjoyed by preschool-aged children, too!
 Yolen and Peters have filled this compilation with poems by stellar poets like A.A.
 Milne, Langston Hughes and Robert Louis Stevenson.
 It really is impressive how well-chosen the poems are and how delightful they are to read.
 You won't find another collection like this and Polly Dunbar's whimsical illustrations just increase the magic!